Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Sickius longibulbi None This spider's genus was revitalized by Rogerio Bertani in 2002.
 It used to be called Hapalotremus longibulbi.

-This black and reddish Brazilian is one of only two known theraphosids that have no spermathecae.
+Apparently, the black and reddish Brazilian is one of only two known theraphosids that have no spermathecae.
 The male's sperm, transferred via the normal method of palpal bulbs, is stored in the uterus externus, like spiders even more primitive than tarantulas.

 Genus: Proshapalopus

 I've put this in its own genus category separate from the Ischnocolinae table due to the fact that I think I'll end up moving it soon.
 It seems that the subfamily Ischnocolonae continues to be a foster home in systematics.
 Cyclosternum used to be in this subfamily, as did Thrixopelma and a host of others.
 Recently (as of 2001), spiders have been reclassified out of Theraphosinae (Pamphobeteus in specific) into this one.
 However, this genus was listed as being in synonymy with Holothele by Raven in 1985 and that synonymy was recognized by Platnick, but recent efforts by other arachnologists has changed that.
+It seems there is little agreement in taxonomyland, and that is to be expected- classifiying such a mysterious animal must be difficult.

 Genus